-Cultivated fish were impacted by water temperature, dissolved oxygen, salinity, pH, and ammonia content (Stickney, 2000; Piska & Naik, 2013).
-As is known from that the optimal range of water temperature for common carp ranged between 20 and 30 °C in tropical and subtropical areas, many researches although recorded temperature range between 25 and 28 °C for common
+Water temperature, dissolved O2, salinity, pH and ammonia concentration affected cultivated fishes (Stickney, 2000; Piska and Naik, 2013).
+As is known from that the optimum water temperature for common carp ranged between 25-28 °C in tropical and subtropical regions, nevertheless many researchers recorded a desirable range (20-30 °C) of water temperature for

-The experiment's results showed that there were significant changes (P<0.0.5) in final weigh, weight increment, daily growth rate and feed conversion rate between fishes reared with and without filter, while there were no differences (P>0.05) in specific growth rate and mortality ratio.
-These differences may be related to defenses in numbers and weighs of alien organisms in these ponds (97 individuals of six fish species in ponds without filter comparing with two individuals of one fish species in ponds with filter, and also 16314 g of shrimp in ponds without filter comparing with 440 g in ponds with filter).

-The six fish species founds in ponds without filter, the Red belly tilapia was the most dangerous on fish farms followed by sail fin molly.
+Results of the experiment revealed that there were significant differences (P<0.0.5) in final weigh, wight increment, daily growth rate and feed conversion rate between fishes reared with and without filter, while there were no differences (P>0.05) in specific growth rate and mortality ratio.
+These differences may be related to differences in numbers and weighs of alien organisms in these ponds (97 individuals of six fish species in ponds without filter comparing with two individuals of one fish species in ponds with filter, and also 16314 g of shrimp in ponds without filter comparing with 440 g in ponds with filter).
+The six fish species founds in ponds without filter, the Redbelly tilapia was the most dangerous on fish farms followed by sailfin molly.
 The reason of that these two species are highly efficient reproductive strategy, simple food requirements and their ability to live in a variety of conditions.
 Negative impacts of tilapia species were documented very well by many researchers (Englund, 2000; Costa-Pierce, 2003; Casal, 2006; Vitule et al., 2009).
 Canonico et al. (2005) pointed out that tilapia species are highly invasive and exist under feral environmental conditions in which they have been introduced.
 Many fish farms in Iraq (especially in Basrah) were failed because of tilapia fishes that have inexpensive prices (about 500 Iraqi dinar for one kg compared with 4000-5000 dinars for common carp).
 Small tilapia fishes also enter to floating cages in Basrah and became bigger to compete with common carp on feeds (Personal observation).